sommoMicc/markdown-cv/index.md

 ## Experience

+`June 2021 - current`
+**Software Developer** @ *UNOX s.p.a.*
+I'm part of the Digital Experience devloper team, which is in charge to develop mostly the GUI of the UNOX ovens.
+I'm using React (TypeScript) + Redux (with Redux Toolkit) and Node.js.

+\
-`February 2021 - current`
+`February 2021 - June 2021`
 **Java and AI developer** @ *Ifin Sistemi s.r.l.*

-My tasks right now are:
+My tasks right were:
 * To develop tests for a Java EE8 application written with Vaadin;
 * To develop, improve and integrate an OCR document recognizer.